 Is Weebly Bad for SEO?

 That is, to be fair, another issue.
 You cannot install any form of custom software or app on a Weebly site, in the way that you can a WordPress site.
-This means that it is not possible to make use of an SEO ‘helper’ tool like Yoast, or to add unique functionality that other Weebly sites don’t have.
-You can however link it easily into Google Analytics and the Google Search Console, and so you can make use of them to gather information that Weebly perhaps withholds from you when making important SEO decisions.
+This means that it is not possible to make use of an SEO ‘helper’ tool like Yoast or to add unique functionality that other Weebly sites don’t have.
+You can, however, link it easily into Google Analytics and the Google Search Console, and so you can make use of them to gather the information that Weebly perhaps withholds from you when making important SEO decisions.

 The Verdict on Weebly SEO

 It is far from impossible for a Weebly site to rank in the SERPs and to rank well at that.
 Most of the onsite SEO challenges it still presents can now be overcome with a little perseverance and patience.
 You can still make sure that you add the right keywords, and that you create content that is original, engaging and converts.